Chr1stian-Th/RAGulate-Project/README.md

 ## Features
 1. Document Ingestion & Indexing

     - Upload multiple file types (.pdf, .docx, .txt, .csv, .xlsx).
     - Automatic text extraction using textract.
     - Indexed into the LightRAG knowledge store for retrieval.
     - Metadata tracked in kv_store_doc_status.json.

 2. Knowledge Graph

     - Visualizes the knowledge graph that LightRAG uses for generation.
     - Nodes can be clicked for further information.

 3. Session-based Chat Logging

     - Stores user prompts, assistant responses, and timestamps in MongoDB.
     - Supports multiple sessions per user.
     - Chat history can be enabled or disabled per user settings.

 4. Configurable User Options

-Users can configure the behaviour of LightRAG by adjusting [queryParam](https://github.com/HKUDS/LightRAG/tree/main?tab=readme-ov-file#query-param) options:
+    - Users can configure the behaviour of LightRAG by adjusting [queryParam](https://github.com/HKUDS/LightRAG/tree/main?tab=readme-ov-file#query-param) options:
         - Language (en, de, fr, es) (Does not have an Impact as of now, english only)
         - Query mode
         - Timeout per request
         - Custom prompt instructions
         - LLM provider selection (HF / OpenRouter)

-Settings are stored in the usermanagement collection.
+    - Settings are stored in the usermanagement collection.

 5. Token Usage Logging

     - Logs prompt and response token counts.
     - Optionally stores raw API responses for auditing.
     - Useful for cost tracking and model performance evaluation.

 ### TODOs:
 - Sessions all have the same name, different names could be implemented
 - The openrouter API allows streaming of information (you see progress while the prompt is processed) -> this could be implemented to improve user experience
-- BUG: Graceful shutdown in the Backend is not working as of now (Killing the process works but should be avoided for future use)
+- BUG: Graceful shutdown in the Backend is not working as of now (Killing the process works but is obviously not optimal)

 ## Installation Guide

-Clone repository
+- Clone repository

 ### Frontend
 - Navigate to Frontend